Gabe Norwood

 Gabriel Daniel Viloria Norwood (born February 9, 1985) is a Filipino-American professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
+He was born in Fayetteville, North Carolina, United States.

+Norwood played at State College Area High School in high school, then jumped to George Mason University for his collegiate career.
+In 2008, Norwood was selected first overall by the Rain or Shine Elasto Painters in the 2008 PBA draft.
+He won two PBA championships, won Defensive Player of the Year in 2010, and earned seven All-Defensive Team selections, all while playing for the Elasto Painters.

+In the 2024–25 PBA season, Norwood also took on the role of Rain or Shine assistant coach.
+In October 2025, he is announced his retirement after the 2025–26 PBA Philippine Cup.

-He played college basketball at George Mason University.
-He has been a member of the Philippine national basketball team.
+He has also played for the Philippines national basketball team in international competitions.

 High school and college career

 Norwood spent his life in many different parts of the United States while his father, Brian Norwood, now defensive coordinator at UCLA, coached different collegiate football teams.
 In high school, he and his brother (Jordan Norwood, a former football player at Penn State where his father coached until 2007) were part of the state championship team at State College Area High School in State College, Pennsylvania.

-Norwood was part of the 2005–06 George Mason Patriots men's basketball team as their sixth man.
+Norwood was part of the 2005–06 George Mason Patriots men's basketball team's Final Four run as their sixth man.
 He played 35 games averaging 3.5 points per game, 2.1 rebounds per game, 2.0 assists per game, 1.0 steals per game, 42.5 FG%, 58.8FT% in 21.1 mins/game.